-(a) develop work practices and procedures for the safe use of any suspended powered scaffold;

-(b) train the workers in the procedures required pursuant to clause (a); and

-(c) ensure that every worker complies with the procedures required pursuant to clause (a).

-(2) An employer or contractor shall ensure that a suspended powered scaffold is operated by a competent worker.

-(3) An employer or contractor shall ensure that all parts of a suspended powered scaffold are inspected prior to use and daily when in use.

-(4) An employer or contractor shall ensure that a worker who works on a suspended powered scaffold is provided with and uses a full-body harness, connecting linkage, fall-arresting device and lifeline that meet the requirements of Part VII.
+- 186(1) An employer or contractor shall: - (a) develop work practices and procedures for the safe use of any suspended powered scaffold; - (b) train the workers in the procedures required pursuant to clause (a); and - (c) ensure that every worker complies with the procedures required pursuant to clause (a). - (2) An employer or contractor shall ensure that a suspended powered scaffold is operated by a competent worker. - (3) An employer or contractor shall ensure that all parts of a suspended powered scaffold are inspected prior to use and daily when in use. - (4) An employer or contractor shall ensure that a worker who works on a suspended powered scaffold is provided with and uses a full-body harness, connecting linkage, personal fall arrest system and lifeline that meet the requirements of Part VII.